 Jordan Harbinger: [01:00:47] Jeez, man.
 Even later on, I mean, this imposter syndrome.
 Do you think you're over it now, or do you just manage it differently?

-Darren Prince: [01:00:53] No, I think I’m over now.
+Darren Prince: [01:00:53] No, I think I'm over it now.
 I truly do, I truly do.
-I don’t know if I could have told you that four, five years into my sobriety.
-But man, you put me in front of a football field at the hundred thousand people right now, I’ll speak to them like I’m speaking to you.
-I loved every minute of it.
-I’m going to be so comfortable talking about the uncomfortable, knowing that not as much that I needed God, but God needed Darren Prince at a certain point that my journey was all about being a recovery advocate and getting this message out.
-There is no end of the world here.
-That you can turn your darkest days into the brightest of the lights because I’m living proof.
+I don't know if I could have told you that four, five years into my sobriety.
+But man, you put me in front of a football field with a hundred thousand people at Wembley right now, I'll speak to them like I'm speaking to you.
+I love every minute of it.
+I’m going to be so comfortable talking about the uncomfortable, knowing that not as much that I needed God, but God needed Darren Prince at a certain point that my journey was all about being a recovery advocate and getting this message out, I don’t care what end of the world you’re from, that you can turn your darkest days into the brightest of the lights, because I'm living proof.

 Darren Prince: [01:01:53] We did an interview with Fox last week for his ESPN 30 for 30 and I told that story.
-I was still a little bit like buzzed when he woke me up but the amazing thing that was after Celebrity Big Brother in England.
+I was still a little bit, like, buzzed when he woke me up, but the amazing thing was that it was after Celebrity Big Brother in England.
 He got evicted from the house and we hit a strip club that night.
 We went to a bar called Pangea.
 He woke me up.
 We barely made it on the flight.
 We’re on the plane, we’re on the right side in business class, and he looked over.
 He’s like, “Bro, is that Muhammad?”
-“What’s he talking?
-I look to my left.
+I’m like, “What's he talking about?”
+I looked to my left.
 Muhammad and Lonnie Ali are two rows to the left from us on the same flight.
-So, we got up and said hello to him and give him a big hug.
-And I said like, “Go figure,” but now I don’t really think it meant that much and I think we were laughing about it because I was still at that point where it was somewhat working.
-I realized it obviously a few hours later that there’s something really wrong with Dennis Rodman waking up his agent so they make the flight.
+So we got up and said hello to him and gave him a big hug.
+And I said, “Go figure.”
+But now I don't really think it meant that much and I think we were laughing about it because I was still at that point where it was somewhat working.
+I realized it obviously a few years later that there's something really wrong with Dennis Rodman waking up his agent so they make the flight.

-Jordan Harbinger: [01:03:11] Yeah, how’s your sciatica?
-You had 17 Vicodin and it’s 9 a.m.
+Jordan Harbinger: [01:03:11] Yeah, “How's your sciatica?”
+You’ve had 17 Vicodin and it's 9 a.m.
 How did you end up sending Dennis and you, by the way, going with him to North Korea?
-Like what happens when you get that request?
-You’re like this seems like a good idea.
+Like, what happens when you get that request and you’re like, “This seems like a good idea.”
 Take me through this thought process here.